 The incorporation process enables a business entity to operate independently from the individual.
 In the context of new venture formation, the incorporation process will usually convert a sole proprietorship into a corporation – providing both the business and its owner(s) many crucial benefits at a reasonable and proportional cost.
 A corporation (the end result of the incorporation process) is effectively recognized as a person under the law.
 An incorporated entity may come in many forms including for profit, not for profit, cooperative and governmental corporation.

 For Federal incorporations, the governmental fee amounts to approximately $200, while the Provincial fee in Ontario amounts to approximately $300.
-If you use a private incorporation portal to register your business, like the one offered by Cyberbahn, it will cost you slightly less than incorporating directly through the government.
-Additionally, companies like Cyberbahn make the incorporation process much easier!
+If you use a private incorporation portal to register your business, it will cost you slightly less than incorporating directly through the government.
+Additionally, some companies make the incorporation process much easier!